More than 90% of Americans find trip planning stressful and creating an itinerary is considered the most dreadful part.

 22% travel in large groups (6+)

-Source of travel content
+Source of travel contents

 Online travel agencies (OTAs)